wikimedia/mediawiki-vagrant/support/packager/template/README.txt

    use files from Linux/DEB/ for Debian or Ubuntu and Linux/RPM/ for Red Hat, Centos, Fedora, etc.

-5. Install the virtual machine (an Ubuntu 14.04 "Trusty" Linux distribution) that Vagrant uses as a base:
+5. Install the virtual machine (a Debian 8 "Jessie" Linux distribution) that Vagrant uses as a base:

     $ cd /USB_DRIVE_PATH
-    $ vagrant box add trusty-cloud trusty-server-cloudimg-amd64-vagrant-disk1.box
+    $ vagrant box add debian/contrib-jessie64 virtualbox.box

-6. Install the "vagrant-vbguest" Vagrant plugin:

-    $ cd /USB_DRIVE_PATH/Plugins
-    $ vagrant plugin install vagrant-vbguest-0.10.0.gem

-7. Clone MediaWiki-Vagrant from the provided git bundle file:
+6. Clone MediaWiki-Vagrant from the provided git bundle file:

     $ cd /USB_DRIVE_PATH
     $ git clone -b master mediawiki_vagrant.bundle ~/Vagrant

-8. Copy pre-populated caches:
+7. Copy pre-populated caches:

     $ cp -Rf cache/* ~/Vagrant/cache

-9. Clone MediaWiki core from the provided git bundle file:
+8. Clone MediaWiki core from the provided git bundle file:

     $ git clone -b master mediawiki_core.bundle ~/Vagrant/mediawiki

-9a.
+8a.
 You're done with the USB drive, you can unmount/safely remove it.

-10. You've got fairly recent code off the USB drive, but development continues.
+9. You've got fairly recent code off the USB drive, but development continues.
 Configure git repositories to sync with Gerrit over the network: